cyberbotics/webots-doc/automobile/sumo-interface.md

 created in Webots too and its position and orientation will be continually updated.
 The vehicle DEF name is set to `SUMO_VEHICLEX`, with `X` being the vehicle number (starting from 0).
 If some vehicles whose DEF name is `SUMO_VEHICLEX` are already present in the world at the simulation start, then the interface will automatically use them before creating new vehicles, this can be useful to avoid real-time addition of vehicles (which can make the simulation speed drop for a very short time).
 If some vehicles whose DEF name is `WEBOTS_VEHICLEX` (with `X` being the vehicle number starting from 0) are present in the simulation, the interface will automatically add them and update their position and orientation in SUMO in order to close the loop.

 If the SUMO abstract vehicle class (vClass vehicle attribute, refer to SUMO documentation for more information about this attribute) of the vehicle is `passenger` (default), one of the available car PROTOs will be randomly selected and created in Webots.
-If the abstract vehicle class of the vehicle is `bus` Webots will use the `bus` PROTOs.
+If the abstract vehicle class of the vehicle is `bus` Webots will use the `Bus` PROTO.

 If the simulation contains traffic lights, the name of the corresponding `LEDs` node of these traffic lights in Webots should respect the